swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 in the AST are no longer in source file order.
 Testing has, however, shown the toolchain to be surprisingly robust in dealing with this change once a few assertions were removed.

+### Asymetric delimiters

+In order to avoid ambiguity about exactly when a string starts an finishes It's been suggested to use delimiters such as @"long string"@ or #"long string"# instead of triple quotes.
+It was thought these were marginally more difficult to implement and have a greater impact on Swift syntax.